simon-anders/htseq/python3/doc/count.rst

    Format of the input data.
 Possible values are ``sam`` (for text SAM files) and ``bam`` (for binary BAM files).
 Default is ``sam``.

+   DEPRECATED: Modern versions of samtools/htslibs, which HTSeq uses to access SAM/BAM/CRAM files, have automatic file type detection.
+This flag will be removed in future versions of htseq-count.

 .. cmdoption::  -r <order>, --order=<order>

   For paired-end data, the alignment have to be sorted either by read name or